WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Julie Rogers**
 <br>Public Historian, NPR’s Research, Archives, and Data Strategy Team

+**Gabby Hiestand Salgado**
+<br>Archive Assistant, KYUK

+>”The American Archive of Public Broadcasting (AAPB) gives communities access to the recorded history of their region.
+In Southwest Alaska so much of the history is shared through oral storytelling.
+By making [KYUK's](https://americanarchive.org/participating-orgs/1703) archive accessible to the public, people are able to go back and see Elders who have passed away and hear the stories that might have otherwise been lost.
+With the AAPB's dedication to preserving our audio/visual history, culture thrives as well. - Gabby Hiestand Salgado and Katie Basile"

 **Laura Sampson**
 <br>Board Trustee for National Friends of Public Broadcasting (NFPB); Founder and Board Member of Station’s Archived Memories (SAM), Rocky Mountain Public Media